smorzechowski/weho_pop_gen/README.md

 ```

 Hifiasm is able to produce two haplotype assemblies (hap1 and hap2) as well as a primary haploid assembly that collapses the bubbles in the graph.
-Since I am not doing pangenome analysis, I can use the primary assembly to do short read alignment for variant calling.
+Since I am not doing pangenome analysis, I can use the primary assembly to do short-read alignment for variant calling.
 However, it is often necessary to manually curate the sex chromosomes, especially in a species like White-eared Honeyeater, which contains neo-sex chromosomes.
-I found that the primary assembly did not contain the full phased sequence for the neo-Z or neo-W because the primary assembly algorithm incorrectly purged haplotigs that it characterized as redundant but were actually minimally diverged regions of the neo-sex chromosomes.
-For instance, it purged the contig(s) containing the new PAR because it is not diverged at all between the neo-sex chromosomes, however it also purged regions where recombination suppression has occurred on the neo-W, leading to divergence between the Z and W gametologs.
+I found that the primary assembly did not contain the full phased sequence for the neo-Z or neo-W because the algorithm incorrectly purged haplotigs that it characterized as redundant but were actually minimally diverged regions of the neo-sex chromosomes in this species.
+It is not surprising that it purged the redundant contig(s) containing the new PAR because it is not diverged at all between the neo-sex chromosomes.
+However, it also purged regions where recombination suppression has occurred on the neo-W, leading to nascent divergence between the Z and W gametologs.

-To make sure that all W-linked and Z-linked contigs were included in the final assembly, I had to identify the Z and W linked contigs in all assemblies with a combination of sex differences in coverage and synteny analysis.
+To make sure that all W-linked and Z-linked contigs were included in the final assembly, I had to identify the Z- and W-linked contigs in all assemblies with a combination of sex differences in coverage and synteny analysis.

 I ran findZX to conduct a synteny analysis between White-eared Honeyeater and Blue-faced Honeyeater and estimate coverage of the short reads I aligned across the genome from one male and one female.
 See the R scripts `classify_contigs_cyan_synteny_hap1.R`, `classify_contigs_cyan_cynteny_hap2.R` and `classify_contigs_tgut_synteny_primary.R` in files.